 A common question asked by German citizens is whether they need a visa to enter Israel.
 The answer is no – Germany is on the visa-exempt list, and until recently, Germans have required no preparation or documentation whatsoever before entering the country.

-What is the ETA for Israel?
+What is the ETA-IL?

 Unlike a regular visa, the ETA is quick and easy to apply for and the approval rates are high.
 In addition, because there is no need to go to an embassy, the turnover rate is quick.
 Typically, applications are approved and sent back within a week.